The Kansas City Chiefs are headed to their 3rd Super Bowl in 4 years

 “The hospitality here is second to none.
 So we got fed and taken care of like family," Rick Draper said.
 “It’s been a two day journey to get out here and we wouldn't miss it for anything."

-A taunting call against the Chiefs' Andrew Wylie and Mahomes' third-quarter fumble elicited shouts and silence, respectively.
+A taunting call against Chiefs offensive tackle Andrew Wylie and a third-quarter fumble from Mahomes elicited angry shouts and stunned silence, respectively.

 After watching the win from a jam-packed Gael's Public House on Troost Avenue, Melissa Hopkins said she is ready for the Super Bowl.